zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/framework/plugins/policies/intraflow/dispatch/README.md

 plugins represent the first tier, making tactical decisions about the ordering of requests *within* a single logical flow (e.g., for a specific model or tenant).

-This contrasts with the `framework.InterFlowDispatchPolicy` (not yet implemented), which is responsible for **spatial fairness**: deciding *which flow's queue* gets the next opportunity to dispatch a request.
+This contrasts with the `framework.InterFlowDispatchPolicy`, which is responsible for deciding *which flow's queue* gets the next opportunity to dispatch a request.
 The `framework.IntraFlowDispatchPolicy` only operates *after* the inter-flow policy has selected a specific queue.

 Key responsibilities and characteristics of a `framework.IntraFlowDispatchPolicy`: